 \subsection{Our Contributions}

-Under the perturbation model \eqref{eq: perturbation model} and the HOOI Algorithm \ref{alg: HOOI}, we make the following major contributions to the tensor perturbation theory of low-rank tensor decomposition based on HOOI. \begin{itemize} \item We provide the first sharp blockwise perturbation bounds of HOOI for tensors with guarantees for both the estimated mode-$k$ singular subspace and the tensor reconstruction induced by low-rank approximation of the noise corrupted tensor.
-Specifically, in Theorem \ref{th:HOOI general}, we show that under suitable initialization $\{\widetilde{\U}^{(0)}_i \}_{i=1}^m$ in Algorithm \ref{alg: HOOI}, the upper bound of $\max_i \left\|\sin\Theta\left(\widehat{\U}_i, \U_i\right)\right\|_q$ converges linearly with respect to the iteration number to a fixed quantity characterized by $\bcZ$ and the signal strength.
-We also give the first high-order unilateral perturbation bounds for mode-$k$ singular subspace.
+Under the perturbation model \eqref{eq: perturbation model} and the HOOI Algorithm \ref{alg: HOOI}, we make the following major contributions to the tensor perturbation theory of low rank tensor decomposition based on HOOI. \begin{itemize} \item We provide the first sharp blockwise perturbation bounds of HOOI for tensors with guarantees for both estimated k-mode singular subspaces as well as tensor reconstruction induced by low rank approximation of the noise corrupted tensor.
+Specifically, in Theorem \ref{th:HOOI general}, we show that under suitable initialization $\{\widetilde{\U}^{(0)}_i \}_{i=1}^m$ in Algorithm \ref{alg: HOOI}, the upper bound of $\max_i \left\|\sin\Theta\left(\widehat{\U}_i, \U_i\right)\right\|_q$ converges linearly w.r.t. the iteration number to a fixed quantity characterized by $\bcZ$ and the signal strength.
+Also we give high-order unilateral perturbation bounds for k-mode singular subspace estimation similar to SVD for matrices \cite{cai2018rate} for general Schatten-q norm after a finite number of iterations.
 More discussion about this can be found in Remark \ref{rem: unilateral bound}.
 In addition, a practically useful tensor reconstruction error bound in Hilbert-Schmidt norm is provided.
-Surprisingly, we found the upper bound of tensor reconstruction is free of the ``condition number" of the signal tensor and can be expressed by a unified simple quantity $\xi$ characterized only by the noise tensor $\bcZ$ and the underlying multilinear rank of $\bcT$. $\xi$ is closely related to the Gaussian width \cite{gordon1988milman}, a common measure for the complexity of a given set, and its formal definition and more explanations will be given in Sections \ref{sec: error terms of Z} and \ref{sec: applications}.
-It is worth mentioning that the reconstruction error bound of $\widehat{\bcT}$ is often significantly better than the simple estimator $\widetilde{\bcT}$ and initialization estimator truncated HOSVD without power iteration.
-This is fundamentally different from the perturbation results in \cite{anandkumar2014tensor}.
-See further discussions in Remarks \ref{rem: compare of HOSVD and HOOI} and \ref{rem: compare with Anandkumar}.
-In addition, we also generalize the main results to the case that only a subset of modes of $\bcT$ have low-rank structure.
+Surprisingly, we found the upper bound of tensor reconstruction is free of the "condition number" of the signal tensor and can be expressed by a unified simple quantity $\xi$ characterized only by the noise tensor $\bcZ$ and the underlying multilinear rank of $\bcT$. $\xi$ is closely related to the Gaussian width \cite{gordon1988milman}, a common measure for the complexity of a given set, and its formal definition and more explanations will be given in Section \ref{sec: error terms of Z} and \ref{sec: applications}.
+It is worth mentioning that the reconstruction error bound of $\widehat{\bcT}$ is often significantly better than the simple estimator $\widetilde{\bcT}$ and initialization estimator truncated HOSVD without power iteration and this is fundamentally different from the perturbation results in \cite{anandkumar2014tensor}.
+See more discussions in Remark \ref{rem: compare of HOSVD and HOOI} and Remark \ref{rem: compare with Anandkumar}.